Adding your Sonarr instance to LunaSea only requires a few steps to get going!

 To ensure that Sonarr is accessible across your local network, check the following:

-In Sonarr's web GUI, go to Settings -> General and enable advanced settings.
-Ensure that the "Bind Address" is set to *, as this makes Sonarr bind to all network interfaces on the host machine.
+- In Sonarr's web GUI, go to Settings -> General and enable advanced settings, then ensure that the "Bind Address" is set to

-(Windows): Ensure that Sonarr has been run as administrator at least once.
+- (Windows Only): Ensure that Sonarr has been run as administrator at least once

 In Sonarr's web GUI, go to Settings -> General and check the value of "URL Base".
 If you have nothing set, you can move on.
 If you do have a value set, please remember the set value as it will be necessary when setting the host within LunaSea.